 This depends very much on you.
 To build a website I will need a lot of information such as contact details, company info, lists of areas you wish to target, photos of your products & services etc etc. If you can get me all the information I need quickly, a website can be completed in as little as 10 working days.
 More often, the amount of information & photos required can cause the build time to increase, so the average turn around time is approx 3 weeks.

 Do I need any technical skills for the process?

 I always try to make the whole process as simple and straight forward as possible for you so that you don’t need to understand any of the technical jargon.
 It is however very useful if either you or a friend is able to regularly send me information via e-mail (and respond to my e-mail queries) and also to send photographs for use on the website.

 Can I make changes to the finished website?

 Yes you can.
 The site is yours, so you have full access.

-Most of the site we build for clients feature a content management system called WordPress which makes updating content and making changes fairly simple to do.
-If you would prefer me to make the changes for you, my charges are very reasonable.
+The sites we build for clients feature the WordPress content management system which makes updating content and making changes fairly simple to do.
+If you would prefer us to make the changes for you, our charge is £50 per hour.

 What hosting is best?

 This depends a lot on your specific website, but standard cloud hosting from a reputable provider with a data center physically close to you is what we recommend.
 Beware of hosting providers who’s servers are overseas, as this will cause latency issues and slow loading.

 How do I check if a domain is available?